Posted on

 How about a CTA or opt-in headline like this:

-“Save your hard-earned money in repairs and maintenance.
+“Save your hard-earned money for repairs and maintenance.
 Learn how to keep your car looking new even after years.
 Subscribe here to get one free tip every week.”

-Similarly, try to add relatable CTAs to downloadable eBooks, fun templates, and so on.
-I try to ensure that my CTA doesn’t sound like an advertisement to the readers.
-What do you think?
+Similarly, try to add relatable CTAs to downloadable eBooks, fun templates and so on.
+We ensure that our CTA doesn’t sound like an advertisement to the readers.

 Let’s consider another practical example.
 Here’s how DropBox uses a CTA to get more prospects to subscribe: